-This conference, held online on July 17, 2021, brought together undergraduate students and recent graduates from across disciplines at the University of Toronto to present and discuss research on current issues, in the spirit of the C4E’s mission to explore the ethical dimensions of individual, social, and political life.
+This interdisciplinary symposium issue accompanies a conference held online in July 2021 that featured work by undergraduate scholars from across the University of Toronto who engaged with ethical issues, broadly defined, in the spirit of the Centre for Ethics’s mission to explore the ethical dimensions of individual, social, and political life.

 Table of Contents

 Panel I Ethics in Context

 - Jeffrey Ma, Rearranging Arranged Marriage in Modern India: How Netflix’s Indian Matchmaking Elucidates the Positionality of the Modern Neoliberal Subject